-The campaign is being led by the charities Cambridgeshire, Peterborough and South Lincolnshire Mind (CPSL Mind) and Lifecraft, supported by local NHS and Public Health teams.
+The campaign, launched in 2014, is led by the charity Cambridgeshire, Peterborough and South Lincolnshire (CPSL) Mind and is supported by local NHS and Public Health teams.

 Our Aims